Sweatsuit (album): Release

-On the same year, the compilation was released in the US on November 22, 2005 and in the UK on May 16.
+The compilation was released in the UK on May 6, 2005 and in the US on November 22.

 Reception

 Critical

 AllMusic's Jason Birchmeier saw Sweatsuit as an album that combines the highlights of Sweat and Suit, and one that should have been released initially.
 Birchmeier went on to criticize the compilation's track sequencing, and described the new songs as "unexceptional."
 Though he summarized its material as "a solid, well-balanced, smoothly mixed listen," awarding the compilation four out of five stars.
 RapReviews.com's Steve Juon gave Sweatsuit an eight out of ten.
 Juon didn't see the new tracks as reason to purchase the compilation; he saw it as discarding material not targeted towards a pop audience, to make the compilation more attractive to new buyers who didn't get either Sweat or Suit.
 Ultimately, Juon went on to praise Nelly's consistency, confidence and the combination of pop and hip hop within the material.